Earthsea: Unsubmitted story

-After "The Rule of Names" and before "A Wizard of Earthsea", Le Guin wrote a longish story about a prince in search of the Ultimate.
-He travels southwest from Havnor through the archipelago into the open sea.
-He finds a raft-colony and sea-people.
-The prince joins them in the sea.
-He wears out, sinks and finds the Ultimate.
-This story was never submitted for publication for "it never worked out itself well".
+After "The Rule of Names" and before "A Wizard of Earthsea", Le Guin wrote a long story about a prince in search of the Ultimate.
+He travels south-west from Havnor through the archipelago into the open sea.
+There he finds a raft-colony and sea-people, whom he joins in the sea.
+The prince wears out, sinks and finds the Ultimate.
+This story was never submitted for publication because "it never worked out itself well".
 However, the theme of a raft-colony and sea-people was later taken up as an important ingredient in the plot of The Farthest Shore.

 Awards

 Each book in the series has received a literary award:

 On November 5, 2019, the BBC News listed The Earthsea Trilogy on its list of the 100 most influential novels.

+Influences

+The Earthsea series, from 1968, was one of the first fantasy series influenced by J. R. R. Tolkien.
+Among the Tolkienian archetypes in the Earthsea books are wizards (including the protagonist, Ged), a magical ring (the ring of Erreth-Akbe in The Tombs of Atuan), a Middle-earth style quest (in The Farthest Shore), and powerful dragons (like the dragon of Pendor, in A Wizard of Earthsea).

+The Tolkien scholar John Garth writes that Tolkien's name appears to be hidden in the small amount of the Hardic language of Earthsea in The Wizard of Earthsea.
+"Foam" is sukien, from suk, "feather", and inien, "sea".
+"Rock", the material of earth, is "tolk", so, he suggests, the Hardic for "Earthsea" would be Tolkien, for tolk + inien on the same pattern as sukien.
+Garth suggests that this is a tribute to Tolkien, tolk being the first word of the "Old Speech" that she names, and the first to be handed down both by the Wizard Ged to Tenar in The Tombs of Atuan, and by Tenar to her daughter in Tehanu.
+Garth's post is pre-dated by similar speculation by the American author Keith Miller who wrote on the topic shortly after attending a talk by Le Guin in which she spoke of her love of Tolkien's work.

 Adaptations

 Audiobooks

-There have been a number of audiobook readings by different narrators and publishers.
+Audiobook readings have been made by different narrators and publishers.
 In the early 1990s, Robert Inglis narrated the first three books of the series for Recorded Books.